MarlonJMejia/creative_labs/caddy/step4/text.md

   header {
     default_headers
   }

-  # Set this path to your site's directory.
+# Set this path to your site's directory

 # root * /usr/share/caddy/

-  # Enable the static file server.
+# Enable the static file server

 # file_server

-  # Another common task is to set up a reverse proxy:
+# Another common task is to set up a reverse proxy

   reverse_proxy localhost:8080

-  # Or serve a PHP site through php-fpm:
+# Or serve a PHP site through php-fpm

 # php_fastcgi localhost:9000

 }

 web2.in.internal {